Parrable/js-lru/README.md

   forEach(fun :(value :V, key :K, m :LRUMap<K,V>)=>void, thisArg? :any) : void;

   // Call `fun` for each entry, starting with the oldest entry.
+If `fun` returns a falsy value, exit the loop
+  // This can be used to prune the LRU map in reverse by some value such as age of entry
-If `fun` returns a falsy value, exit the loop forEachWithBreak(fun :(value :V, key :K, m :LRUMap<K,V>)=>void) : number;
+  // Note this runs synchronously.
+Calling it a second time while it is already running will exit without any action forEachWithBreak(fun :(value :V, key :K, m :LRUMap<K,V>)=>void) : number;

   // Returns an object suitable for JSON encoding